Samagra-Development/user-service/docs/user service/core-features.md

 Just like how we can use an OTP in user service to reset the forgotten password of a user.
 We can also use the OTP to log in a user in the organization portal.
 The OTP based login model is quite different from the standard Username-Password model.

 OTP service specifications are given [here](/src/dst/otp/) and the SMS interface and channel details like Gupshup and CDAC are provided in  [this](/src/dst/sms/) codebase.

+### Load Balancing

+The APIs are built in a way that mitigates the DevOps task for the application to manage load in case of event-driven, one-off high usage.
+It scales horizontally to process all the requests.